Stargor14/Stone-Drone/README.md

 I'll keep this file updated as things progress

-Update1: Some battery parts came in, so I soldered together a sketchy ass battery from old laptop 18650s.
+Update1 Late April: Some battery parts came in, so I soldered together a sketchy ass battery from old laptop 18650s.
 Turns out soldering nickel strips onto a flat surface isnt very fun.
 My left index finger now has 50% less touch after i burnered it 6 consecutive times.
 I have to get a spot welder next time I do this.
 Also, the fire extinguisher is now in my room.

-Update2: No new parts have come in yet, but many are close.
+Update2 Early May: No new parts have come in yet, but many are close.
 I've written and msotly debugged the code for communcating between teh server(drone) and client(laptop or pc).
 It took a surpringly long time(2 days).
 The main flight loop is now be able to recognize people as well as other objects within a frame and move the camera sercos to attempot and centre the image.
 Once the servos reach their maximum movemnt, nothing happens at the moemnt, but I will probably add yaw control as well soon.
 That way teh drone will be able to more effectivly track a person or object.
 The image data from the raspi is heavily compressed(8-10% quality) so that it can reach a decently high fps(10? i think).
 There is